Christian-Lowson/Regis-MSDS/README.md

 # Regis-MSDS-Graduate Certificate
 Github landing page for MSDS Practicum II Final project for completion of Graduate Certificate course, Christian Lowson.

+Code for project found in "Final-Code_Christian-Lowson" Accompyning powerpoint provided.

 Primary Goals:
 1. Apply data cleaning and EDA techniques to a real-world dataset
 2. Create and implement a plan for taking raw data and extracting useful information from data